 Buying items and reselling them is another way to earn extra cash.
 For instance, you can find cheap (or free) items on apps and sites like Craigslist.

 Then, you can turn around and sell those items on the same platforms.
-The key to success is knowing when you’re getting a good deal on the things you buy.
+The key to success is knowing when you get a good deal on your purchases.

 When you find a good deal, scoop the item up ASAP so you can turn around and sell it quickly.